benfaerber/liquid-ml/README.md

 type liquid_filter = value Ctx.t -> value list -> (value, string) Result.t

 let () =
+  (*
-  (* This function accepts a string, anything else will throw an error *) let greet _ = function
+    This function accepts a string, anything else will throw an error.
+    Note: since we discard the tail, extra params aRe simply ignored *) let greet _ = function
     | String person :: _ -> Ok (String ("Hello " ^ person ^ "!"))
     | _ -> Error "greet accepts a string or a list of strings"